noahlago/UFund/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

-* the MVP of thus project is a UI that can allow both Helpers and Managers complete their tasks
+* The MVP of this project is a UI that can allow both Helpers and Managers complete their tasks

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._